FlipsideCrypto/fsc-evm/doc_descriptions/nft/nft.md

 {% docs evm_nft_currency_address %}

 The token contract address for this NFT event.
-This will be `ETH` for native ETH transactions.
+This will be the native asset for native transactions.

 {% enddocs %}